dwmkerr/terraform-consul-cluster/article/article.md

 The Consul documentation recommends running in a cluster or 3 or 5 nodes[^7].
 We want to set up a system which is self-healing - if we lose a node, we want to create a new one.

 Enter [Auto-Scaling Groups](http://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html).
-Auto-scaling groups allow us to define a template for an instance, and ask AWS to make sure there are always a certain number of the instances.
+Auto-scaling groups allow us to define a template for an instance, and ask AWS to make sure there are always a certain number of these instances.
 If we lose an instance, a new one will be created to keep the group at the correct size[^8].

 So we now need to create: